chakrabar/chakrabar.github.io/_posts/articles/2018-05-28-async-await.md

 published: true
 ---

+In this post, we'll see how does `async-await` work in .NET platform.
 The keyword pair [Async-Await](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/) was introduced in `C# 5` as a way of writing cleaner (synchronous-like) code for asynchronous operations.
 With use of `async-await`, a method can be written which looks very similar in structure to standard synchronous code, but can work asynchronously without keeping the calling thread busy.

 Here, we'll look at a typical `async` method, and see how they work practically, without going too deep in the implementation details.